Shubhangi-joshi/Deep-learning-image-classification/README.md

 -Image preprocessing
 -Model training with TensorFlow/Keras

-🗂️ Dataset
+🗂️ Dataset:
 -The dataset consists of images organized into two classes(Cat and Dog) -Images are loaded from directory structure using ImageDataGenerator -Each image is resized to 64 × 64 pixels
 -Color mode: RGB

-🚀 Technologies Used
+🚀 Technologies Used:
 -Python
 -TensorFlow
 -Keras